jrmckenna/AWS-SageMaker-R-Workshop/RStudio-EC2/README.md

 conda_install(envname = "r-reticulate", packages="sagemaker-python-sdk")
 ```

-4) Copy and paste the code from [`r-sample.R`](https://github.com/nickminaie/AWS-SageMaker-R-Workshop/blob/master/RStudio-EC2/r_sample.R) into RStudio, and run the code.
+4) Alternatively, you can copy and paste the code from [`r-sample.R`](https://github.com/nickminaie/AWS-SageMaker-R-Workshop/blob/master/RStudio-EC2/r_sample.R) into RStudio, and run the code.

 **You are all set!**